webosose/website/content/en/docs/iot/_index.md

 This section provides documentation for **webOS IoT**, the IoT profile of webOS Open Source Edition (OSE).

 {{< note >}}
-webOS IoT is supported by webOS OSE 2.4.0 or higher.
+webOS IoT is supported by webOS OSE 2.4.0.
 {{< /note >}}

 * [Overview](#overview)